LocalSearchBench: Benchmarking Agentic Search in Real-World Local Life Services: Construction of

 \subsubsection{Question Instantiation}

 We instantiate the collected questions with city-specific information through a two-phase process.
-First, we construct city profiles for each of the 3 cities (Section~\ref{subsubsection:Multi-City Geographic}), collecting structured information from public resources including landmarks, cultural events, local cuisine, price bands, etc. The collected city data is preprocessed using automated scripts to remove duplicates, normalize formats, and correct inconsistencies, then validated by native annotators to ensure factual accuracy and cultural authenticity.
+First, we construct city profiles for each of the 9 cities (\S~\ref{subsubsection:Multi-City Geographic}), collecting structured information from public resources including landmarks, cultural events, local cuisine, price bands, etc. To facilitate consistent evaluation, temporal elements are anchored to static timestamps, creating a fixed reference point for all queries.
+The collected city data is preprocessed using automated scripts to remove duplicates, normalize formats, and correct inconsistencies, then validated by annotators to ensure factual accuracy and cultural authenticity.
 Second, annotators from platform M manually instantiate questions into concrete multi-hop queries.
 For each city, approximately 100 questions are selected from the collected 1,200 questions and grounded with city-specific information.
-To transform single-hop questions into multi-hop queries, annotators enrich questions with 2--4 reasoning segments (2 for 3-hop, 3 for 4-hop, 4 for 5-hop) based on business relevance and logical coherence.
+To transform single-hop questions into multi-hop queries, annotators enrich questions with 2--4 reasoning segments based on business relevance and logical coherence.
 These segments include: cross-merchant comparison, schedule planning, chained events, and constraint resolution.
-We maintain target intelligence-level and hop-count distributions as shown in Figures~\ref{fig:intelligence-level} and~\ref{fig:hop}, prioritizing underrepresented categories to ensure balanced coverage across service categories and geographic regions (Sections~\ref{subsubsection:Multi-Scenario} and~\ref{subsubsection:Multi-City Geographic}).
+We maintain target intelligence-level and hop-count distributions (Figure~\ref{fig:seed-question}), prioritizing underrepresented categories to ensure balanced coverage across service categories and cities in \S~\ref{subsubsection:Multi-Scenario}.

-This process generates 300 grounded question instances.
-For each question, annotators document the hop count, the retrieval target of each hop, and the required search tool (Web Search or \rag) for each hop, enabling downstream validation to enforce hop-by-hop requirements.